Intellectual Property Department

 Q: Is there any guideline on the period of use required to establish the factual distinctiveness of a trade mark?

 A: The period of use is only one of the factors taken into account in considering whether a mark has in fact acquired a distinctive character.
 A long period of use does not necessarily mean a mark has acquired distinctive character.
-We will also take into factors such as the manner of use - whether it has been used as a trade mark, the volume of sales of the relevant goods in Hong Kong, China, the extent to which the public has been educated through advertising to recognize the mark, etc.
+We will also take into factors such as the manner of use - whether it has been used as a trade mark, the volume of sales of the relevant goods in the Hong Kong SAR, the extent to which the public has been educated through advertising to recognize the mark, etc.

 Examination